CloudNationHQ/terraform-azure-sql/README.md

-# SQL Server
+# Sql Server

-That sounds like a useful Terraform module!
-Terraform is a popular infrastructure-as-code tool that allows you to define and provision infrastructure resources in a declarative manner.
-When you create a Terraform module for streamlining the creation and administration of SQL Server, you're essentially encapsulating best practices, configurations, and automation steps into a reusable package.
+This terraform module simplifies the creation and management of azure sql servers, offering a flexible and customizable solution for deploying fully-configured instances.
+It encapsulates best practices and provides a range of options to meet various requirements.

 ## Goals